 One ongoing challenge was describing API limits to users, since integration partners have their own usage rules.

-I made API limits easier to understand by:
+With help from a technical writer, I made API limits easier to understand by:

 • Editing UI copy to focus more on impact and less on transactions.